‘Orange Is The New Black’ Season 6 Gets July Premiere Date

 — Orange Is the New… (@OITNB) June 5, 2018

 The Season 5 finale left fans with many, many questions, which should hopefully be answered in the new season.
-In the teaser we can hear Piper (Taylor Schilling) say, “It’s a whole new world”.
-With Litchfield being no more the obvious question is, what will become of the women as the finale saw them being charted away on separate buses to different prisons?
+In the teaser we can hear Piper (Taylor Schilling) say, “It’s a whole new world.”
+With Litchfield being no more, the obvious question is, what will become of the women as the finale saw them being carted away on separate buses to different prisons?

-Season 5 saw the women of Litchfield take over the prison in a three-day riot following the death of Samira Wiley’s character, Poussey, in Season 4 when news spread that the officer responsible, CO Bayley, was not going to be punished in any way.
-Prison favorite, Taystee, confronts Caputo before some of the women ultimately decide to lock him in a port-a-potty.
-In later episodes Taystee and and Caputo join forces with Natalie in order to end the riot and meet the women’s demands.
-In the end, however, they are too late as officers finally storm the prison and remove all the women.
+Season 5 saw the women of Litchfield take over the prison in a three-day riot following the death of Samira Wiley’s character, Poussey, in Season 4, when news spread that the officer responsible, CO Bayley, was not going to be punished in any way.
+Prison favorite, Taystee, confronted Caputo before some of the women ultimately decided to lock him in a port-a-potty.
+In later episodes, Taystee and Caputo joined forces with Natalie in order to end the riot and meet the women’s demands.
+In the end, however, they are too late as officers finally stormed the prison and remove all the women.

 Last day shooting #OITNB season 6 with my beautiful co-star.
 Until the next one! #orangefamily ????❤️ pic.twitter.com/9nXr4mKUna